zhangjiemin000/fritz-models/README.md

 # fritz-style-transfer
 Code for training artistic style transfer models with Keras and converting them to Core ML.

+# Add style transfer to your app in minutes with Fritz

+If you're looking to add style transfer to your app quickly, check out [Fritz](https://fritz.ai).
+The Fritz SDK provides 11 pre-trained style transfer models along with all the code you need to apply them images or live video.
+If you want to train your own model, keep reading.

 # Installation

 If you're not installing using a package manager like `pip`, make sure the root directory is on your `PYTHONPATH`: